relab/thesis-proposals/2022/bbchain-file-repair.md

 - Support different entanglement configurations
 - Generate plots

-The technology to be used for the user interface is flexible, but these two libraries may be worth a closer look: [gio](https://gioui.org) and [gonum/plot](https://github.com/gonum/plot).
+The technology to be used for the user interface is flexible, but these two libraries may be worth a closer look: [gio](https://gioui.org) and [gonum/plot](https://github.com/gonum/plot) and [ebiten](https://ebiten.org).

 ## Reading Material